Fly on the Wings of Love: Background

+Conception

-"Fly on the Wings of Love" is a love ballad, with the singers describing the beauty of a woman.
-Unusual for any pop song (even more so for one in the contest), its lyrics strongly imply that this is a beauty which has improved with age – a theme made more explicit in the Danish original "Smuk som et stjerneskud".
+"Fly on the Wings of Love" was composed and written by Jørgen Olsen.
+It is a love ballad, with the singers describing the beauty of a woman.
+Unusual for any pop song its lyrics strongly imply that this is a beauty which has improved with age – a theme made more explicit in the Danish original "Smuk som et stjerneskud".
+The Olsen Brothers recorded the song in Danish, English, and German –as "Weil nur die Liebe zählt"–.